 Surprisingly, outdoor fans have proven effective at reducing mosquitoes and mosquito bites.
 Mosquitoes are attracted to carbon dioxide, body heat and body odor.
-Fans work by dispersing and redirecting these attractants throughout the air, diminishing not only the appearance of mosquitos in your yard but also the likelihood of getting bitten.
+Fans work by dispersing and redirecting these attractants throughout the air, diminishing not only the appearance of mosquitoes in your yard but also the likelihood of getting bitten.

 The following plants are known to have mosquito-repelling properties.
 Place or plant them in areas where you spend the most time outside:

 - Marigolds’ distinct aroma is a natural insect repellent

 - Basil’s strong scent naturally deters mosquitoes and other insects

 - Catnip has been shown to be 10x more effective at repelling mosquitoes than DEET

 - Lavender, in both living and dry form, actively repels mosquitoes